janus-idp/backstage-showcase/docs/dynamic-plugins/installing-external-plugins.md

 To package a Backstage plugin as a dynamic plugin, you need access to its source code.

-First you need to create a derived package using the `@janus-idp/cli` and than package it into one of the supported formats.
+First you need to create a derived package using the `@janus-idp/cli` and then package it into one of the supported formats.

 There are three possible packaging formats for dynamic plugins: